mapbox/mapbox-gl-native/platform/darwin/docs/guides/Working with GeoJSON Data.md

 the map, or you can use the object and its properties to power non-map-related functionality in your application.

+To include multiple shapes in the source, create and pass an `MGLShapeCollection` or `MGLShapeCollectionFeature` object to `-[MGLShapeSource initWithIdentifier:shape:options:]`.
+Alternatively, use the `-[MGLShapeSource initWithIdentifier:features:options:]` or `-[MGLShapeSource initWithIdentifier:shapes:options:]` method to create a shape source with an array. `-[MGLShapeSource initWithIdentifier:features:options:]` accepts only `MGLFeature` instances, such as `MGLPointFeature` objects, whose attributes you can use when applying a predicate to `MGLVectorStyleLayer` or configuring a style layer’s appearance.

 ## Extracting GeoJSON data from the map

 Any `MGLShape`, `MGLFeature`, or `MGLShapeCollectionFeature` object has an